Teevity/ice/README.md

   a) Get the latest code

-  b) Delete all files from your working s3 bucket
+  b) Delete all files from your working s3 bucket under the working prefix

   c) Delete all files from your local ice directory (for processor and reader)